Meet the RJEd Team & Facilitators

 As Program Director of RJEd, Tom oversees research and professional development to advance the efficacy and success of Restorative Justice Education.
 Along with operations, Tom creates online and face-to-face training curriculum and facilitates professional development training.

-Tom enjoys his work with Restorative Justice Education, as well as his role as a professor at Colorado State University.
+Tom enjoys his work with Restorative Justice Education, as well as his role as a professor at Colorado State University in Fort Collins, Colorado, and at the University of Canterbury in Christchurch, New Zealand.
 Tom is a native of Colorado and enjoys riding his bike in the Colorado sunshine year round.

 Shelby has been immersed in Restorative Practices for more than seven years; from working with students, supporting initial implementation of Restorative Practices in schools across the nation, training school staff and building positive work culture with for-profit businesses.